 Pack an activity bag.

 Pack a small backpack or bag for your kids with a few things they love, including one or two books, some snacks, and their own cup.
-Kids love this independence; even toddlers love to be in charge of their own “stuff.”
+Kids love this independence; even toddlers love being in charge of their “stuff.”
 And you won’t have to carry as much.

-The key to any successful travel day is full bellies make for happy campers.
+The key to any successful travel day is full bellies, which make for happy campers.
 Hopefully, these tips will help you feel prepared for your next flight.
-Be sure to check your TSA guidelines in case things have changed, and avoid nuts/nut-butters due to the allergy factor of all those on board.
-If you are worried about your child eating too many airplane snacks and not enough substance, my advice is to start your day off with a solid meal or a smoothie if you do not have enough time.
+Be sure to check your TSA guidelines in case things have changed, and avoid nuts and nut butters due to the allergy factor of all those on board.
+If you are worried about your child eating too many airplane snacks and not enough substance, my advice is to start your day with a solid meal or a green smoothie if you do not have enough time.
 This will help balance nutrients, protein, and fruits/vegetables to help fill your little one up and make you feel better about the rest of the day’s snacking.